Logo Icon

-CAT Exam Questions with Answers [Added PYQ's]
+CAT Exam Questions with Answers [Added PYQ's] With Solutions

 SHARE

-CAT Question Paper Overview
+CAT Exam Questions Overview

-The CAT exam, conducted across 159 cities in India, comprises three sections within a total duration of 120 minutes.
-Each section is allotted 40 minutes.
-The exam features 66 questions, testing candidates on various skills.
+• The CAT exam, conducted across 159 cities in India, comprises three sections within a total duration of 120 minutes.

-Preparing for CAT requires understanding its pattern, which includes familiarizing oneself with CAT question papers and mock tests.
+Preparing for CAT requires understanding its pattern, which includes familiarizing oneself with CAT previous question papers and mock tests.
 This preparation is crucial for achieving a good score.

 CAT Online Coaching